Tarsiciosh/EssentialFeed/README.md

 - in this case we can change the presenter with an injected loadFeed function (update composition) [decouple `FeedRefreshViewController` from the concrete `FeedPresenter` dependency with a closure]
 - the presenter can also don't need to communicate with domain services directly
-- this is done via an adapter that receives the events of the view and talks back to the presenter
+- this can be done via an adapter that receives the events of the view and talks back to the presenter
 - after communitating with the domain services
 - remove the FeedLoader dependency from FeedPresenter
 - add didStartLoadingFeed